<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 Commercial Vibratory and Orbital Sanders

 This weight makes it difficult to transport or haul the sanders without a dedicated team and vehicles.
-It's dangerous to attempt moving these sanders around by yourself.
+It's dangerous to attempt to move these sanders around by yourself.

-Choose an Appropriate Sander for Your Experience Level
+Selecting the Right Sander for Your Skill Level

-Sanders are machines that can be difficult to control.
+Sanders can be difficult to control.
 Commercial floor grinders and sanders provide the most power and should only be used by professionals.
-Smaller machines range in difficulty, so consider what your experience level with these machines is.
+Smaller machines range in difficulty, so consider your experience level with these machines.

-Choose a Low Speed for Working With Wood
+Select a Low Speed When Working with Wood

-Some sanders are designed for use on concrete, and these require higher speeds because the surface is more difficult to grind.
+Some sanders are designed for concrete use, requiring higher speeds because the surface is more difficult to grind.
 Wood, however, is soft and requires a lower speed.
 Using too high a speed on wooden surfaces can cause significant damage, including erosion of the natural grain.

 An excellent option for wood sanding is the OF16S.
 It's a 16" sander that can be used for sanding interior floors and smoothing exterior decks.
 With 120V power and a low speed of 500rpm, it's an excellent choice for beginners and powerful enough for contractors.

-A similar alternative is the OS2OS-L120 machine.
+A similar alternative is the OF2OS-L machine.
 It also has a low speed of 500rpm combined with 120V power.
-The difference is that this machine is 20" and can make shorter work of large areas.
+The difference is that this machine is 20", which allows it to handle large areas easily.

 Multi-use tools are something to be considered if you'll use the machine for multiple projects.
 They're also a great choice if you aren't sure what you'll need for your next project.

 The OF16Pro is an excellent example of a multi-use tool.
-The machine comes with multiple attachments and heads that allow it many functions.
-It can be used for grinding, sanding, or polishing either wood or concrete.
+The machine comes with multiple attachments and heads that allow it to perform many functions.
+It can be used for grinding, sanding, or polishing wood or concrete.

 When working on a project with any hard-to-reach areas, a floor edger is necessary.
 Examples of difficult areas include beneath overhangs or shelving units and around permanent fixtures.
 A floor edger is explicitly designed to reach these areas without causing damage to walls or fixtures.